flashlightministries/oilforlight/_posts/2016-03-16-scoffers-claim-lizard-predates-creation.md

 One researcher writes, "Teyujagua lived in a devastated world and was part of a ‘lucky’ branch of the tree of life that survived the greatest mass extinction of all time."

 The greatest mass extinction of all time occurred only a few thousand years ago with the flood, written about in the Bible (Gen 6-9).
 Those who survived the devastation were aboard Noah's ark, and we're their blessed descendants.
 The birds who also survived -- in the language of the paper discussed here, those sharing the dog-headed lizard's branch of the tree of life called Archosauriformes -- were not "lucky" to have survived, however, since luck plays no part in God's sovereign plan (Prv 16:33).
 Luck is a fundamental part of materialist philosophy, not God's plan.
-Instead of thanking luck, believers thank God that he saved us, and that he made a covenant with every living creature to never destroy the world again with water (Gen 9:8-17).
+Instead of thanking luck, believers thank God that He saved us, and that He made a covenant with every living creature to never destroy the world again with water (Gen 9:8-17).

 With water, mind you.
-In the end, he will instead destroy the world with fire (2Pe 2:10-13) and cast the wicked into the lake of fire with Satan (2Pe 3:7; Rev 20:10, 15).
+In the end, He will instead destroy the world with fire (2Pe 2:10-13) and cast the wicked into the lake of fire with Satan (2Pe 3:7; Rev 20:10, 15).

 That's the bad news.
 The good news is that God's children in Jesus Christ will be saved (2Ti 4:18; 2Pe 3:9-13).
 [Add more.]